LostBeard/SpawnDev.BlazorJS/README.md

 }
 ```

+## WebWorkerService.Instances
+WebWorkerService tracks the start and termination of every instance of WebWorkerService on the same origin.
+WebWorkerService.Instances is a **List&lt;AppInstance&gt;** where each item represents a running instance.
+The **AppInstance** class provides some basic information about the running Blazor instance and also allows calling into the instance via **AppInstance.Dispatcher**, an instance of [**AsyncCallDispatcher**]($asynccalldispatcher)

+## WebWorkerService.TaskPool
+WebWorkerService.TaskPool is ready to call any registered service in a background thread.
+If WebWorkers are not supported, TaskPool calls will run in the Window scope.
+The TaskPool settings can be configured when calling AddWebWorkerService().
+By default, no worker tasks are started automatically at startup and the max pool size is set to 1.

 ## WebWorkerService.WindowTask
 Sometimes WebWorkers may need to call back into the Window thread that owns them.
 This can easily be achieved using WebWorkerService.WindowTask.
+If the current scope is a Window it dispatches on the current scope.
+If the current scope is a WebWorker and its parent is a Window it will dispatch on the parent Window's scope.
+Only available in a Window context, or in a WebWorker created by a Window.

 ```cs
 public class MyService
 {